MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    $labFilesFolder = 'C:\AllFiles\Labs\02'
    New-Item -ItemType Directory -Path $labFilesFolder
    ```

+>**Note** take care using the [T] construct to copy over the PowerShell cmdlets.
+In some instances, the text copied over can be incorrect, such as the $ sign showing as a 4 number character.
+You will need to correct these before issuing the cmdlet.
+Copy over to the PowerShell ISE **Script** pane, make the corrections there, and then highlight the corrected text and press **F8** (**Run Selection**).

 1. Within the Remote Desktop session to **az140-24-p3-0**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to download the Azure Virtual Desktop Agent and Boot Loader installers, required to add the session host to the host pool: